 - 1. by calling the free revocation service at +358 800 162 622. - 2. by contacting the certification authority in writing.

-The identity of the person making the request will be verified as described in section 3.4 upon the revocation of a certificate holder's practice rights, or upon the death of the certificate holder.
+The identity of the person making the request will be verified as described in section 3.4 upon the revocation of a certificate holder's practice rights, or

 The certification authority's duties include the revocation of certificates: